Doing it the hard way.

 The Yi are a highland tribe and the village of Houshancun, near the pass, is some 400 metres higher than the Bai populated Midu and Dali valley.

-The statue above one can find in all Chinese towns that have been awarded the 'TOP TOURIST CITY OF CHINA' status.
+The statue on the left above one can find in all Chinese towns that have been awarded the 'TOP TOURIST CITY OF CHINA' status.

 But this is identity theft, Dali is a further 17 kilometres north of here.
 There is nothing touristic about Xiaguan to award this status, so go the extra distance to Dali Old Town (Also it is not on the Burma Road).